 The financial landscape: informal and segmented

-Despite massive efforts in terms of financial inclusion policies over the last two decades (Nair 2016; Kar 2018), formal finance, regulated by the state and based on written contracts, accounts for only 29 percent of the amounts borrowed at the household level in terms of volume (2016-17).
-Formal finance includes ‘finance’ (microfinance companies) and banks.
+Over the last two decades, active financial inclusion policies have been implemented, combining the provision of credit, initially by NGOs and increasingly by private microfinance organizations, and the opening of bank accounts (Nair 2016; Kar 2018).
+Despite these massive efforts, formal finance, regulated by the state and based on written contracts, accounts for only 29 percent of the amounts borrowed at the household level in terms of volume (2016-17).
+Formal finance includes ‘finance’ (local term for microfinance companies) and banks.
 Finance targets exclusively women.
 Dalits and casual daily labourers are also over-represented.
 Banks are restricted to men, landowners and farmers.